 Presentation Slides – PDF

 Understanding the implementation process of natural stormwater treatment systems (NSTS) in medium-sized cities in the Netherlands has currently not been adequately investigated.
 NSTS address both social and environmental challenges and contribute to more climate resilient cities.
+To hire a good mold injection companies visit here wundermold.com/.
 In this study the lessons learned about the technical aspects of implemented wadis (swales) and water machines (constructed wetlands) are evaluated in three mid-sized Dutch cities.
 Semi-structured interviews were held in Breda, Enschede and ‘s-Hertogenbosch about the motivations to implement wadis and water machines, the functioning of these systems, the influence of technical aspects, and the perceived performance in improving urban surface water quality.
 The technical aspects include 1) construction codes and standards, 2) local characteristics and techniques, 3) tools, and 4) knowledge and experience.
 The last aspect was found to be the most important technical factor for successful implementation of these two types of nature-based solutions (NBS).
 But more importantly, the informants mentioned that the technical aspects were not essential for success.
+Heating installation from http://swansonservicesnm.com do a great job in New Mexico.
 This research showed that good communication, goal-oriented designs, early division of responsibilities in the project and working together with different organizations, were more important.
 The perceived performance of the case studies was all fair, good or excellent, meaning that indeed these types of NBS contribute to a better urban surface water quality.
 It is recommended for municipalities to include all stakeholders from the start of the project, including the users and maintainers.
 Additionally, sharing knowledge and experiences on green climate adaptation measures with other cities will help to faster upscale these types of NSTS in other similar sized cities.